 Just opposite the British Museum you'll find Blade Rubber Stamps, a shop devoted to rubber stamps.
 From functional stamps such as "Fragile" and "Sold" to beautiful arts and crafts stamps and fun stamps for kids, there's a huge range to choose from.
 They also offer craft classes where you can learn to make greetings cards and artworks.

 Cornelissen & Son

-Known throughout the world as a niche supplier of art materials, Cornelissen & Son has been an art lover's treasure trove since 1855.
-Inside it feels like very little has changed since then and it's worth a visit just to get a glimpse of the unique interior.
-Once there you can browse through the huge selection of paints including oils, watercolours, and pastels as well as drawing materials.
+Renowned throughout the world as a supplier of top art materials, Cornelissen & Son has been an art lover's paradise since 1855.
+Inside, very little has changed since then; it's worth a visit just to see the unique interior.
+Browse through the huge selection of paints including oils, watercolours, and pastels as well as drawing materials.